survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [The official analyse tool](https://github.com/webpack/analyse) gives you recommendations and a good idea of your application's dependency graph.
 It can be run locally as well.

-### webpack-xray

-[webpack-xray](https://github.com/akx/webpack-xray) is similar to the official analyse tool while having a modernized UI and support for drilling down in the data.

 ### Stellar Webpack

 [Stellar Webpack](https://alexkuz.github.io/stellar-webpack/) gives a universe based visualization and allows you to examine your application in a 3D form.